mahouoji/MobilityChange/README.md

 To demonstrate the mobility changes in different urban area, we will integrate ridership data and MTA Station Location data.
 Because the documentary format of station names may differ in these data sets, we will figure out the similarity of names using edit distance.
 We will visualize ridership and the percentage of ridership change using dot map for each staton and choropleth map for aggregated regions.
 The latter allows us to compare our result with other data sources in different spacial granularity, for example confirmed cases by zip code or by borough.
 We will do spacial aggregation on stations and implement quad tree index.

-We will use Python numpy and pandas for data processing, matplotlib and seaborn for visualization. (?)
+We will use Python and Jupyter Notebook in this project.
+We will use packages  such as NumPy, pandas, GeoPandas, for data processing, Matplotlib, and seaborn.

-...

 ## List of Dataset